Celebrated (part seventeen)

 “On the Carpathia.”

 “Yes, right.
 With three first class passengers.
 And he sees the luck of it, being placed this way.
-Harold Maiden Carter, the man he’s impersonating, was second class…these three never met him.
+Harold Maiden Carter, the man he’s impersonating, was second class…these three would never meet him.
 Hector fakes being sicker than he is, lies and listens to his bunkmates’ talk.
 He makes little changes to his appearance while he has the excuse…starting a moustache, parting his hair in the middle, begging a pair of specs he can’t really see through.
 Harold had been thirty-nine, Hector is twenty-four.
 He weighs these fifteen years.
 It seems not so hard to pass for older…could he pass for younger?
-Say I was his illegitimate son…?
-Can I get money from the family, promise them I’ll disappear?
+Be Harold’s illegitimate son…?
+Get money from the family, promise them he’ll disappear?

-“Naturally Hector would love to send back, yes, father, I need money.
+“Naturally Hector would love to send back: yes, father, I need money.
 But where to?
 He combs the letters from the pocket.
 One is to a Dorrie Maiden.
-I have no plans, Carter tells her, it will be fine to see all of you again.
+I have no plans, Carter tells her, it will be fine to see all of you.
 Please never think I mean to impose.
 And will you say to Ephra, before I arrive, if I do, that I have not forgiven myself?
 If that will make any difference.
-The second letter is a reference, from a businessman named Smith, saying his dealings with Carter have always been satisfactory.
+The second letter is a reference, from a businessman named Smith, who says his dealings with Carter have always been satisfactory.
 The letter is folded inside a note written by Harold, saying, I am forwarding this to you, per your request.
-Both letters are tucked into unaddressed envelopes, but Dorrie’s has hers above the date.
+Both letters are tucked into an unaddressed envelope, but Dorrie’s has hers above the date.

 “For a week or two yet, Hector can get by…he’s been given money out of a victims’ subscription fund.
 He writes Dorrie.
-I have met a nice young man on the ship—you know which, I shan’t say more.
-I am quite well, but hope you will not press me for details.
-It is still painful for me to hold a pen, so you will forgive the clerk’s hand, in which this missive is dictated.
+I have met a nice young man on the rescue ship—you know enough of that, I shan’t say more.
+I am well, all things taken in account, but hope you will not press me for details.
+It is still painful for me to hold a pen, so you will forgive the clerk’s hand in which this missive is dictated.
 The favour” (she spelled it for Tom) “I wish to ask is this.
 My friend is in the picture line, as myself.
 I mean to set him up, if I can.
 Then, if it could be convenient to you, I might send him on, and I will arrive shortly.
 For a few days, I cannot leave the city.”

 (2019, Stephanie Foster)